The Application Process

 Why Choose Elon Law

-Elon Law Admissions will operate as follows through mid June:
+Elon Law Admissions will operate as follows in June and July 2020:

 - We continue to receive and review applications, make admissions decisions and communicate these decisions to applicants.
 If you have not yet applied, we look forward to receiving your application and encourage you to apply soon for optimal admissions and scholarship consideration.
-Through our rolling admissions process, we welcome applications throughout the spring and summer, accept the June LSAT and offer admission to a significant number of candidates between April and July.
-If you have questions, or if we can be of assistance to you, please email us at email@example.com, or call us at (888) ELON-Law or (336) 279-9229.
+Through our rolling admissions process, we welcome applications throughout the spring and summer, accept the June and July LSATs and offer admission to a significant number of candidates in June and July.
+If you have questions, or if we can be of assistance to you, please email us at firstname.lastname@example.org, or call us at (888) ELON-LAW or (336) 279-9229.

-- While campus visits are suspended, we encourage prospective students to take advantage of the virtual tour of our facilities above.
-We also regularly host online chats for prospective students (see the “visit campus” web page under chats).
-In addition, you can schedule a phone call or online chat with a member of the admissions staff and/or a student admissions ambassador.
+- In addition to on-campus visits, we encourage prospective students to take advantage of the virtual tour of our facilities above.
+We also regularly host online chats for prospective students (see the “Visit Campus” web page under chats).
+In addition, you can schedule a phone call or online chat with a member of the admissions staff.
 Email the Admissions Office at firstname.lastname@example.org, or call us at (888) ELON-LAW or (336) 279-9229.

 Please reach out to us if we can answer any additional questions about the admissions process, or if we can be of assistance to you.
 The Admissions Office can be reached by email at email@example.com, or by phone at (888) ELON-LAW or (336) 279-9229.